psychemedia/middle-english-romances/havelock-the-dane.md

 And bringge me wel to the lond,
 That Godard haldes in his hond;
 That is mi rith, eueri del:
-Eiesu Crist, thou wost it wel !"
+Eiesu Crist, thou wost it wel!"
 hanne he hauede his bede seyd,
 His ofFrende on the auter leyd,
 His leue at Ihesu Crist he tok,